netidx/netidx-book/src/quick_start.md

 ![The installer explains that it will create a CA.](./quick-start/resolver/04-ca-required.png)

 **5. Name the admin domain.** Enter the domain name under which this admin domain will be discovered.
-The example uses `local`.
+The example uses `netidx.test`.

 ![Entering the admin domain's domain name.](./quick-start/resolver/05-domain.png)